 But it’s more than that.
 Books fuel our excitement and inspiration, allowing us to dream about the real-life adventures we might one day have and the people we might become.

-To mark World Book Day, we asked some of our Treasure Trails team to share the books that captured their sense of adventure, inspired them to explore or spurred on their love of puzzles and mystery.
+We asked some of our Treasure Trails team to share the books that captured their sense of adventure, inspired them to explore or spurred on their love of puzzles and mystery.

 Our favourite books about adventure: